Overview

 Factors that modify fluid requirements

 As the skin matures postnatally, the IWL decreases.
 Elevated body and environmental temperatures increase IWL.
-Radiant warmers increase IWL by 50%, phototherapy may increase IWL, and the use of a plastic heat shield reduces IWL by 10-30%.
+Radiant warmers increase IWL by 50%.
+Phototherapy may increase IWL; however, with the advent of LED light phototherapy, IWL is minimized with phototherapy.
+The use of a plastic heat shield reduces IWL by 10-30%.
 Environmental humidification decreases IWL from the skin and respiratory mucosa by as much as 30%.

 Skin breakdown and skin defects (eg, omphalocele) proportionally increase IWL to the affected area.
 Infants exposed to antenatal steroids have lower IWL as well as better diuresis.
 [8]